vf1/desktopgap/README.md

 Create shortcuts
 ----------------

-The VC setup project can not create shortcut to .msm files.
 You need to call DesktopGap.exe to start application.
-You could add .bat file or create simple shim application.
+But VC setup project can not create shortcut to .msm's files.
+You could use ShellExecute.exe tiny tool to call DesktopGap.exe.
+Add ShellExecute.exe to setup project, create link to it and set argument 'DesktopGap.exe' string.